What Is Ubud Bali Like?

-Further afield you can take trips to beaches and to climb a volcano as we did and you can read about that here.
+Further afield you can take trips to beaches and climb a volcano as we did and you can read about that here.

 There is something beautiful about strolling along the walkways in between rice fields with nature all around.

-This is where our views on Ubud starts to go down hill
+This is where our views on Ubud starts to go downhill

 We’d heard Ubud was an unspoilt paradise but our experience was far from this.

-It may be a lot quieter and more laid back than other resorts on Bali but in our eyes it was definitely far from unspoiled.
+It may be a lot quieter and more laid back than other resorts on Bali but in our eyes, it was definitely far from unspoiled.

-Town is awash with tourists from all over the world going to the island to let their hair down in the many restaurants and bars in town.
+The town is awash with tourists from all over the world going to the island to let their hair down in the many restaurants and bars in town.

 It’s a pretty town with its typical Balinese architecture but its chocker block full of expensive tourist shops.